Configure Your Salesforce Org

 Only enable Dev Hub if you want to use scratch orgs.
 Skip this step if you're using sandbox orgs for development.

 A Developer Hub (Dev Hub) org lets you create and manage scratch orgs.
 A scratch org is a source-driven and disposable deployment of Salesforce code and metadata, made for developers and automation.
 Enable Dev Hub in a production or Developer Edition org.

-Enable Salesforce Functions to create an authenticated connection for requests between your org and Salesforce Functions.
+Enable Salesforce Functions to create an authenticated connection for requests between your org and your functions.